sanketmukadamPySimpleGui/SanketMCPServer/README.md

 ### Prerequisites

--   Python 3.11+
--   `uv` (or `pip`) for package management.
+-   Docker and Docker Compose (or Docker Desktop / Colima).
 -   (Optional) Ollama installed with a model pulled (e.g., `ollama run llama3.1`).
--   (Optional) Docker and Colima/Docker Desktop for containerized setup.

 ### 1. Setup Environment

-Create a `.env` file in the project root directory.
+Create a `.env` file in the project root directory by copying the example.
 This file stores your secret keys and configuration.

 ```properties
 # .env